The Alcohol Percentage Contents by Beverage Type

 Mixed drinks, cocktails, wine coolers, punch, and other types of combined alcoholic beverages are measured in legal terms using the above servings, although servers themselves may not be as careful about pouring.

-For brewing purposes, beer is generally between 3 percent and 7 percent ABV; wine ranges between 9 percent and 14 percent ABV, unless it is fortified; and spirits begin at around 20 percent ABV, but some states allow up to 95 percent ABV.
+For brewing purposes, the average alcohol content of beer is generally between 3 percent and 7 percent ABV; wine alcohol content ranges between 9 percent and 14 percent ABV, unless it is fortified; and spirits begin at around 20 percent ABV, but some states allow up to 95 percent ABV.

 Types of Alcohol

 Although the broad legal categories for alcohol are beer, wine, and spirits, there are many subcategories, and the ABV of each can vary.
 A few examples of types of alcohol, along with their ABV, are listed below.

 - Vodka: Made from the same fermentation process as beer or wine, with the added step of distilling to increase the strength of the drink, vodka is typically made from grains like wheat, sorghum, and corn, although Russian vodka is allegedly made from potatoes.
 Vodka has an ABV starting around 40 percent, but it can range as high as 95 percent.

 - Gin: This type of liquor starts with a neutral distilled spirit, to which juniper berries and other aromatic botanicals are added.
 It is clear and has an ABV of 36-50 percent.

 - Rum: Rum is fermented sugarcane, molasses, beet sugar, or other type of non-fruit sugar.
 It is then distilled to remove any sediment.
 It legally has 36-50 percent ABV.